UniMath/agda-unimath/src/structured-types/faithful-pointed-maps.lagda.md

     map-pointed-map A B pointed-map-faithful-pointed-map

   preserves-point-faithful-pointed-map :
-    map-faithful-pointed-map (pt-Pointed-Type A) ＝ pt-Pointed-Type B preserves-point-faithful-pointed-map =
+    map-faithful-pointed-map (point-Pointed-Type A) ＝ point-Pointed-Type B preserves-point-faithful-pointed-map =
     preserves-point-pointed-map A B pointed-map-faithful-pointed-map